Lxxxxt/lusionhouse-server/README.md

 # lusionhouse-server
-a demo app of http server build with ddd concept
+A demo application of an HTTP server built with the Domain-Driven Design (DDD) concept, with most of the code derived from ChatGPT.com.